hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 501

-If at the time of distribution [other] relatives, orphans, and the needy are present, give them something too, and speak to them kindly.
+If at the time of distribution, [other] relatives, orphans, and the needy are present, give them something too, and speak to them kindly.

 # 502